 These economic conditions may affect our business in a number of ways.
 The general level of economic activity, such as decreases in business and consumer spending, could result in a decrease in demand for our services, thus reducing our revenue.
 The cost and availability of credit has been and may continue to be adversely affected by illiquid credit markets and wider credit spreads.
 Continued turbulence in the US and international markets and economies may adversely affect our liquidity and financial condition, and the liquidity and financial condition of our customers.
 If these market conditions continue, they may limit our ability to access financing or increase our cost of financing to meet liquidity needs, and affect the ability of our customers to use credit to purchase our services or to make timely payments to us, resulting in adverse effects on our financial condition and results of operations.
 Furthermore, a weakening of the rate of exchange for the US dollar or the pound sterling (in which our revenue is principally denominated) against the Indian rupee (in which a significant portion of our costs are denominated) also adversely affects our results.
-Fluctuations between the pound sterling or the IOS dollar also expose us to translation risk when transactions denominated in pound sterling or Indian rupees are translated to US dollars, our reporting currency.
+Fluctuations between the pound sterling or the Indian rupee and the US dollar also expose us to translation risk when transactions denominated in pound sterling or Indian rupees are translated to US dollars, our reporting currency.
 For example, the average pound sterling/US dollar exchange rate for fiscal 2010 depreciated 7.2% as compared to the average exchange rate for fiscal 2009 which adversely impacted our results of operations.
-Uncertainty about current global economic conditions worsens or the current global economic condition for urease the volatility of urease the volatility of ur share price.
-We cannot predict the timing or duration of the economic slowdown or the timing or strength of a subsequent economic condition continues for a prolonged period of time, we are not able to predict the impact such worsening conditions will have on our targeted industries in gener
+Uncertainty about current global economic conditions could also continue to increase the volatility of our share price.
+We cannot predict the timing or duration of the economic slowdown or the timing or strength of a subsequent economic recovery generally or in our targeted industries, including the travel and insurance industry.
+If macroeconomic conditions worsens or the current global economic condition continues for a prolonged period of time, we are not able to predict the impact such worsening conditions will have on our targeted industries in general, and our results of operations specifically.